Cleverfff/Lemon/lemon/README.md

             password VARCHAR(255) NOT NULL
         );
         ```
-    *   Insert a sample user (the password is in plaintext in the DB):
+    *   Insert a sample user (the password is inplaintext in the DB):
         ```sql
         INSERT INTO users (username, password) VALUES ('testuser', 'password123');
         ```